Page background

 When trading a Forex pair where USD is not the quote currency, a pip could be denoted to a different decimal place.
 For instance, if JPY is the quote currency, a pip is denoted as 0.01 due to the different decimal structure of yen-based pairs.

-Additionally, a conversion process must happen in the formula to account for the unique exchange rate, and also convert the pip value back into USD.
+If you are not trading in USD, you can convert the value per pip into your base trading currency.
 With all this in mind, the formula ends up looking like this:

-Value per pip = Pip denotion x (Lot size / Exchange Rate)
+Value per pip = Pip denotation x (Lot size / Exchange Rate)

 Example: 1 Lot on USD/JPY (Current Value ¥145)